hrbrlife/INSTAKYC_SCREENING/docs/DEVELOPMENT_PLAN.md

 Tasks are grouped by milestone so that progress can be tracked incrementally.

 ## Milestone 1 – Stabilise the existing prototype
-- [ ] Provide default environment variable handling for the API gateway so it can start without manual `.env` injection during development.
+- [x] Provide default environment variable handling for the API gateway so it can start without manual `.env` injection during development.
-- [ ] Containerise Redis persistence and add basic authentication if the queue is exposed outside the Docker network.
+- [x] Containerise Redis persistence and add basic authentication if the queue is exposed outside the Docker network.
-- [ ] Decide whether the `traefik` service should remain (and add routing/TLS)
-  or remove it to reduce confusion at this stage.
+- [x] Remove the placeholder `traefik` proxy to reduce confusion until routing and TLS requirements are defined.
-- [ ] Document how to run the stack end-to-end, including expected failure modes for unimplemented services.
+- [x] Document how to run the stack end-to-end, including expected failure modes for unimplemented services.

 ## Milestone 2 – Sanctions data ingestion